KIT-HYD/ESP32-Soil-Moisture/README.md

 ## upload programm

+First, rename `sm_config.json.example` to `sm_config.json` and adjust the file content to your needs.
 You can use an IDE like thonny (`pip install thonny`) to upload the files, or `ampy`:

 You can copy all firmware files to your board like: